nhurstknight/reactathon/README.md

 ## Overview
 We selected our chosen API [The Movie DB (TMDB)]([API Overview — The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)) The ket features were:
-- View top rated movies.
+- View top rated films.
-- Search for movies.
+- Search for films.
 - Randomise a film selection if you are stuck for what to watch.

 ## Process
 As we have a limited time to build the application we decided to spend time planning and investigate which API to build our application with.
 We opted to build our app using [TMDb (The Movie Db) API]([API Overview — The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)) due to the extensive documentation that was available and the amount of data that was accessible from the API.

 ### Planning
-We outlined the MVP for our product which was to build the FilmIndex, FilmCard and FilmShow components.
+We outlined the MVP (minimum viable product) for our product which was to build the FilmIndex, FilmCard and FilmShow components.

 INSERT WIREFRAMES